-Need to shop contact lenses or prescription glasses and need to know open and closes hours?
-Walmart vision center hours of operation are from 6:00 AM to 7:00 PM, Monday through Saturday, and Sunday 12:00 PM to 5:00 PM.
+Need to shop for contact lenses or prescription glasses and need to know the open and close hours?
+Walmart vision center’s hours of operation are from 6:00 AM to 7:00 PM, Monday through Saturday, and Sunday from 12:00 PM to 5:00 PM.
 Lines at Walmart vision centers are not congested so anytime during normal business hours is fine.

 What Eyewear Does Walmart Carry?